ethos-ets/.github/profile/README.md

 - CSS
 - Golang

-To get started, please click the link next to the role you are interested in and fill the form.
-We will get back to you as soon as possible:
+To get started, please visit our [website](https://www.ethos-cm.com/about-us) and apply to a role you are interested in.

-There are no open positions at the moment, Please check again in a week to view open positions.
+Hoping to hear from you soon 🙂